teberhardt/cards-over-lan/README.md

 ### There's a feature I want you to add.

-Submit an issue and we'll see what can be done.
+Please submit an issue detailing what you're looking for, and we can discuss.

 ### Why don't you include the CAH cards?